PAARKAVYB/Animal-Feeding-Phase-II/README.md

 # ANIMAL FEEDING PHASE-II
 ## AIM:
-To develop a animal feeding game-Phase-2 using unity engine with C#.
+To develop an animal feeding game-Phase-2 using unity engine with C#.

 ## ALGORITHM:
 ### RANDOM ANIMAL STAMPEDE: